Laysan duck: Decline to near-extinction

 The decline of the Laysan duck began between AD 400 and 1000, with the colonization of the Hawaiian Islands by Polynesians and associated non-native mammalian predators.
 By 1860, the ducks disappeared from all but Laysan Island (the duck's namesake), most likely due to predation by introduced rats.
 Like many isolated island species, the Laysan duck evolved in an environment lacking mammalian predators, and is ill-suited to defend itself against non-native ground hunters, such as humans, rats, pigs, and small Asian mongooses.
 For example, Laysan ducks are more likely to freeze their movement rather than flush or fly when startled— a strategy well suited for cryptic defense against Hawaiʻi's native flying predators, but ineffective against ground predators.
-The Laysan duck can still fly, but not very well and not for long distances; it does not disperse between islands.
+The Laysan duck can still fly, but not very well and not for long distances; it has not dispersed between principal islands of the Northwestern Hawaiian Islands, which are separated by dozens of miles.

 The Laysan duck found refuge through most of the nineteenth century on rat-free Laysan Island, surviving within the smallest geographic range of any duck species worldwide (415 ha).
 Laysan Island gained federal protection in 1909, with the establishment of the Hawaiian Islands National Wildlife Refuge.
 However, devastation of the island's vegetation by introduced domestic rabbits brought the duck to the brink of extinction in 1912, with an all-time low population of seven adults and five juveniles.

-It is also said by the Fish and Wildlife when they returned to eliminate the last of the rabbits that there was just one Laysan duck hen that still existed on the Island on a nest with broken eggs in it.
+It is also said by the Fish and Wildlife when they returned to eliminate the last of the rabbits that there was just one Laysan duck hen that still existed on the island on a nest with broken eggs in it.
 By this information would pertain that all Laysan Teals are from this female and the fact they can be fertile up to 1 month after copulation.